INFORMATION FOR PARENTS

 Lunchtime

 Children sit together for the first ten minutes of lunchtime.
 This enables teachers to supervise the eating time.
 Rubbish is a constant problem for schools.
 We have rubbish bins around the school but would ask that all rubbish be taken home.
 This enables you to monitor what your child is eating.
 We ask that you refrain from packing lollies or chocolate bars in your child’s lunch.
+We ask you to also avoid any type of fizzy or energy drink at school.
 You should also be aware that we have children at school who have severe nut and food allergies.
 Although we can not and will not ban nut derivative products, we ask that you exercise restraint in this area.

 We have two teachers on duty at lunchtime with another teacher running organised sports.
 In swimming season this is a lunchtime swim.